Contrast-Security-OSS/DeveloperLearnGuide/docs/Anti-Caching Controls Missing.md

 This flaw may be leveraged too expose sensitive information previously displayed to the user, such as passwords and bank details.

-### How can Contrast help?

-- [Contrast Scan](https://www.contrastsecurity.com/contrast-scan) observes the data flows in the source code and identifies if your custom code is vulnerable to this attack.

-- [Contrast SCA](https://www.contrastsecurity.com/contrast-sca) can determine if you are using a vulnerable version of a library with this attack, and prioritze based on Runtime Library Usage.

 ## Anti-Caching Controls by Language

 There are a couple ways in the HTTP response to tell the browser and any intervening proxies to not cache this data.